Companies Act 2008

 8. Business Rescue

 Chapter 6 of the Companies Act replaces the existing regime of judicial administration with a modern business rescue regime.
-This new regime is largely self-administered by the company, under independent supervision within constraints set out in the Act, and subject to court intervention, at any time, on application by any of the stakeholders.
+Additionally, it is subject to court intervention on application by any of the stakeholders.

-Business rescue is described as the rehabilitation of a company that is financially distressed by temporary supervision of the company and its management, a temporary moratorium on rights of claimants against the company, and the development and implementation of a plan to rescue the company by restructuring its affairs, business, property, debt and other liabilities, and equity in a manner that maximizes the likelihood of the company continuing to exist on a solvent basis.
+Business rescue is a focused on rehabilitating a company.
+Temporary supervision of the company and its management arranged.
+It includes the development and implementation of a plan to rescue the company by restructuring its affairs, business, property, debt and other liabilities, and equity in a manner that maximizes the likelihood of the company continuing to exist on a solvent basis.

 The Act provides the Minister with the authority to designate a suitable association to regulate the profession of business rescue practitioners.